vivaria/edisonrul.ing/docs/source/cards/sword-of-dark-rites.md

-# SWORD OF DARK RITES
+# Sword Of Dark Rites

 *   This card's effect to return itself to the hand starts a Chain.